Hiimus/south-park-game/README.md

 ![game board](readme-images/game-board.JPG)

 If the user matched all the pairs before the timer runs out, the winning modal will show.
 If the user fails to do this, the losing modal will show.
-After winning or losing, the user can then choose "Try Again", "Game Menu", or "Close".
+After winning or losing, the user can then choose "Try Again" or "Game Menu".

 ![winning modal](readme-images/win-modal.JPG) ![losing modal](readme-images/lose-modal.png)